 Place of Birth: London, England

 Early Life: Milton was born into a well-off family.
-He was educated at St. Paul's School and later at Christ's College, Cambridge.
-He showed great talent in poetry from a young age.
+He received a good education at St. Paul's School and later at Christ's College, Cambridge.
+He was a brilliant student, excelling in languages and literature.